Bidadari, Singapore: 1908–1996: Cemetery

 In 1902, plans were made to develop a Christian Cemetery.
 The Municipal Government acquired the land in 1904 and Bidadari Cemetery was officially opened in 1908.
 Later on, the Muslim, Hindu and Buddhist burial sections were added.
 The cemetery continued to accept burials till 1972.
 In 1996, the government announced that the site of the Bidadari Cemetery had been earmarked for development.

 2013–present: Redevelopment into residential estate

 In 2013, HDB announced plans for a housing estate at the site of the former Bidadari Cemetery.
 Residential developments are currently underway.
 Upper Aljunied Road has been realigned, and three new roads (Bidadari Park Drive, Alkaff Crescent, Woodleigh Link) have been constructed to serve the upcoming estate.
-Woodleigh MRT station along the North East Line will provide MRT access to residents of Bidadari estate once it is ready.
+The first flats in Bidadari were completed in 2021 and The Woodleigh mall, a mixed-use development, opened in May 2023.
+The integrated transport hub with the hawker centre was opened in April 2025.
+The interchange is located underneath Woodleigh Village BTO project, which also consists of a hawker centre.
+Together with Woodleigh MRT station and The Woodleigh Mall, it is part of the Woodleigh Integrated Transport Hub.